 Speaking of fun events to look forward to, would you like to be paired with an upper-class student to help you transition to life at Stanford?
 Would you like to mentor a first-year student and pass down knowledge that will help them better navigate being a Black student at Stanford?
 If the answer is yes, make sure to sign up for Big Sib/Lil’ Sib!
 This is one of our most precious traditions and we would love for you all to participate.
-If you are an upperclass student looking to become a Big Sib, click here to complete the sign up form by September 15th.
 If you are an incoming frosh, click here fill out the Lil’ Sib form by September 21st.
 Big Sib form coming soon for continuing students!

-If you have any questions or concerns, please feel free to contact the 2022-2023 BROC Co-Coordinators (Keithan Ducre, Ruby Onsongo, and Mikayla Tillery) at email@example.com.
+If you have any questions or concerns, please feel free to contact the 2022-2023 BROC Co-Coordinators (Taylor Powell, Ruby Onsongo, and Simon Harper) at email@example.com.

 Black and Queer at Stanford (BlaQS)